Navigation

 WPW syndrome is caused by an extra electrical pathway between the atria and ventricles in your heart.
 The electrical impulses pass through your heart more quickly than normal and can also travel in the opposite direction.
 The extra pathway can lead to atrial fibrillation (when your atria start beating out of control) as well as SVT.
 WPW syndrome is usually something you’re born with – but you may not notice any problems until you’re much older.

 AVNRT is caused by more than one connection to the atrio-ventricular node, which acts like a junction box and is between your atria and ventricles.
-This isn’t life-threatening.
+This extra, faster circuit results in more heartbeats than normal

 Causes of supraventricular tachycardia (SVT)